Russia sets new daily coronavirus death record - ExBulletin

 Russia sets new daily coronavirus death record

-MOSCOW (AP) Russia hit a new record for daily COVID-19 deaths on Wednesday as authorities across the country decided to prevent most people from working under a Kremlin order to stem the spread .
+MOSCOW Russia hit a new record for daily deaths from COVID-19 on Wednesday as authorities across the country decided to prevent most people from working under a Kremlin order to stem the spread.

 The government coronavirus task force recorded 1,123 deaths in 24 hours, the largest daily toll since the start of the pandemic.
-The number brought the country’s official coronavirus death toll to 233,898, by far the highest in Europe.
+That number brought the official number of coronavirus deaths in the country to 233,898, by far the highest in Europe.

 The rate of infection remained high at 36,582, just slightly below an all-time high reported over the weekend.